 Treatment Help for Dry Eye

-Based on our findings we will be able to make a proper diagnosis as to the particular cause of your dry eye syndrome and prescribe the necessary tear substitutes, prescription medications such as Restasis® or Xiidra® eye drops and/or other treatment options such as LipiFlow® to help restore your tear film back to normal and make you more comfortable.
+Based on our findings we will be able to make a proper diagnosis as to the particular cause of your dry eye syndrome and prescribe the necessary tear substitutes, prescription medications such as Restasis® or Xiidra® eye drops and/or other treatment options.

 If you have mild or even moderate dry eyes, the first course of treatment may be to use specific types of artificial tears that have different characteristics in terms of salt content and viscosity.
 There may some environmental factors that you need to alter to make you more comfortable such as how and where you are exposed to heat ducts or fans blowing as well as attempting to keep the areas that you spend a great deal of time in at a proper humidity level.
 Sometimes, if the oily layer of the tear film is deficient, we may suggest that you increase your consumption of oily fish or even take flax seed oil as a dietary supplement or other diet supplements.
 Most likely you will be asked to drink plenty of water.